 - at least nine months before the date of termination of a contract after two or more years of service in the institution.

-The following schedule applies to non-tenured faculty with Lecturer and Senior Lecturer rank:
+The following schedule applies to non-tenured faculty with Lecturer, Senior Lecturer, and Principal Lecturer rank:

 - At least 60 calendar days before the date of termination of the initial one-year or second one-year contract